Dampolo03/droppe-assessment/README.md

 ### 2.3

-To launch the test runner in the interactive watch mode.
+To launch the test runner in the interactive watch mode:

 ### `npm test`

 ### 2.4

 To build the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance:

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!